iulian-rusu/digital-bookstore/README.md

 * `orders` - RESTful service for managing client orders
 * `identity` - SOAP service for authentication/authorization of users
 * `shared` - common library for communicating with the SOAP service, also works as a proxy
+* `client` - ReactJS web client for the application

 ## Steps to run the backend
 1. Setup databases: